 2. Carry out an Internal Audit

-The best way to figure out how your company will fare in a compliance audit is to conduct one in-house.
+The best way to figure out how your company will fare in a cybersecurity compliance audit is to conduct one in-house.
 You could appoint an internal team to perform the audit, but an independent auditor may prove a better alternative, especially if internal resources are scarce.
 Either way, being prepared with the proper documentation and follow-up processes to correct any deficiencies are essential to passing any audit.

 To conduct a self-audit and make it look more like a real audit, use an official IT compliance audit checklist and guidelines: